Poynting Vector Spin in Gyromagnetic Medium and its Impact on Backward Power Flow in Waveguiding Structures: Quantification of Poynting vector rotation using Stokes circles

 \section{Quantification of Poynting vector rotation using Stokes circles}

 Considering wave propagation along $\hat{x}$-axis for a $\hat{z}$-biased ferrite, the medium can support a TEM and a TE mode propagation.
 The field components corresponding to these two propagation modes are ($E_y$, $H_z$) and ($E_z$, $H_y$, $H_x$), respectively.
 For the TE bulk mode, we can observe the additional longitudinal field component $H_x$ supported by the medium, which has a $90^\circ$ difference with respect to the transverse component.
-As a result the CTAPV has a longitudinal real $P_x=-0.5\text{Re}(E_z^*H_y)$ and a transverse reactive $P_y=0.5\text{Im}(E_z^*H_x$) power component.
-Using this CTAPV in the complex phasor form, we can quantify the spin of the IPV using the classical approach of computing the spin vector as $\vec{S}_p=\text{Im}({\vec{P}_{avg}^*\times\vec{P}_{avg}})$.
+As a result, the CTAPV has a longitudinal real $P_x=-0.5\text{Re}(E_z^*H_y)$ and a transverse reactive $P_y=0.5\text{Im}(E_z^*H_x$) power component.
+Using this CTAPV in the complex phasor form, we can quantify the spin of the IPV using the classical approach of computing the spin vector as

 However, this spin vector computation is insufficient in capturing the important information about the relative difference in magnitude of the real $|P_x|$ and reactive $|P_y|$ power components.